 Self-Health Management and Patient Empowerment

-Some health services don’t necessarily require direct contact with doctors nor staff such as requesting a repeat prescription, changing health data, and booking an appointment.
-Mobile apps can help patients to manage similar services whiteout the need to visit or call clinics.
-Some apps provide prescription self-management such as Echo, which allows you to manage medication prescriptions including requesting medication and have it delivered to your home door.
+Some health services don’t necessarily require direct contact with doctors or staff, such as requesting a repeat prescription, changing health data, and booking an appointment.
+Mobile apps can help patients to manage similar services without the need to visit or call clinics.
+Some apps provide prescription self-management, such as Echo (now called LloydsDirect), which allows you to manage medication prescriptions, including requesting medication and having it delivered to your home door.

-The self-management can drive patient empowerment as they can make decisions for their health regimen and take part in the doctors’ decisions.
-This principle of concordance has another advantage as patients are more likely to take their medication comparing to the tradition relation between doctors and patients.
+The self-management can drive patient empowerment as they can decide their health regimen and participate in the doctors’ decisions.
+This principle of concordance has another advantage, as patients are more likely to take their medication compared to the tradition relation between doctors and patients.
 You may like to check the Characteristics of Human-Centred Design.

 Reduce Waiting Lists and Patient Appointments

-The lack of staff and resources significantly reflect on the waiting time, either to get treatment or to have a specialist medical selection.
-Patients suffer long journey waiting to get diagnosed and treated (check my article Customer Journey Mapping: A Complete Guide for Designers), which can have catastrophic consequences in many cases.
-Medical mobile apps can play a significant role in reducing the waiting time by facilitating diagnosis and treatment tools that patients can self-administered in their homes such as measuring blood sugar or the level of thyroid activity.
-Then data can be easily archived to patients’ medical record for further use by healthcare staff.
-Another advantage for mobile-based monitor applications is that doctors can see the data for 24/7 while patients are in their daily routine or homes.
-Of course, the data can be more reflective and accurate in some situations compared with keeping patients in hospital stay for a specific number of days (4 Service Design Tools to Focus on Consumers’ Needs).
+The lack of staff and resources significantly reflects the waiting time for treatment or a specialist medical selection.
+Patients suffer long journeys waiting to get diagnosed and treated (check my article Customer Journey Mapping: A Complete Guide for Designers), which can have catastrophic consequences in many cases.
+Medical mobile apps can significantly reduce the waiting time by facilitating diagnosis and treatment tools that patients can self-administered in their homes, such as measuring blood sugar or the level of thyroid activity.
+The data can be easily archived into patients’ medical records for further use by healthcare staff.
+Another advantage of mobile-based monitor applications is that doctors can see the data 24/7 while patients are in their daily routines or homes.
+Of course, the data can be more reflective and accurate in some situations compared with keeping patients in the hospital for a specific number of days (4 Service Design Tools to Focus on Consumers’ Needs).

 Some treatments can ultimately be delivered through mobile applications such as weight loss, insomnia, anxiety, and depression.
-These treatments require behaviour change over a long time practice.
-Therefore, mobile apps have an opportunity to help patients to start their medication without the need to wait for months to see a psychiatric.
-Applications such as Companion, Sleepio, and Catch It deliver the Cognitive Behavioral Therapy (CBT) through a treatment course that patients can administrate themselves which reduce the number of appointments with their doctors.
+These treatments require behaviour change over a long time of practice.
+Therefore, mobile apps give the opportunity to help patients to start their medication without the need to wait for months to see a psychiatrist.
+Applications such as Companion and Sleepio deliver Cognitive Behavioral Therapy (CBT) through a treatment course that patients can administrate themselves, which reduces the number of appointments with their doctors.

-The rise of the artificial intelligent brings the ability for some mobile apps to diagnose the medical case by filtering the symptoms and map it to medical databases.
-For example, Ada is an AI application that you can tell it what you feel and it provides an idea about the diagnosis.
-While we still can’t entirely depend on AI-based apps, it can help us to see the different diagnosis possibilities and if a doctor appointment is really required.
-Another set of apps like Livi allow patients to set a virtual meeting with their doctors without the need to leave their homes which reduces the number of home visits for patients.
+The rise of artificial intelligence brings the ability for some mobile apps to diagnose medical cases by filtering the symptoms and mapping them to medical databases.
+For example, Ada is an AI application that you can tell what you feel, and it provides an idea about the diagnosis.
+While we still can’t entirely depend on AI-based apps, they can help us see the different diagnosis possibilities and if a doctor’s appointment is required.
+Another set of apps, like Livi, allows patients to set virtual meetings with their doctors without the need to leave their homes, which reduces the number of home visits for patients.

 Provide Access to Medical Records

-For a long time, patients’ medical records were accessible for everyone in the healthcare system but the patients themselves.
-This is due to many factors and on the top of it is the privacy of information.
+or a long time, patients’ medical records were accessible to everyone in the healthcare system but the patients themselves.
+This is due to many factors, and on top of it is the privacy of information.
 However, medical innovation has taken this concept to a different route.
-Now, patients can monitor their health-related data using built-in apps in their devices such as the Apple Health app.
-This encouraged the healthcare systems to give patients access to their data after filling the required forms and approvals.
-You can now have access to your previous blood tests, medications, and other information that can drive the concordance between the patients and their doctors to decide the type of treatment, when to take it, and how to make it (How to Use Persona Empathy Mapping in UX Research).
+Now, patients can monitor their health-related data using built-in apps on their devices, such as the Apple Health app.
+This encouraged the healthcare systems to give patients data access after filling out the required forms and approvals.
+You can now access your previous blood tests, medications, and other information that can drive the concordance between the patients and their doctors to decide the type of treatment, when to take it, and how to make it (How to Use Persona Empathy Mapping in UX Research).

 Connect and Socialise with Other Patients

-Connecting and talking with other patients who have similar medical problems can help patients to feel less isolated.
-They can share their pain, suffer, type of medication, and the development of their case with others who have similar diseases.
+Connecting and talking with other patients with similar medical problems can help patients to feel less isolated.
+They can share their pain, suffering, type of medication and the development of their case with others with similar diseases.
 PatientsLikeMe is one of the social networking applications that help connect patients based on their medical problems and the treatment they receive.
-For example, patients suffering high blood pressure can connect with others suffering the same problem and share their experience together which can have a positive impact on patients’ lives and their adherence to the prescribed medication.
+For example, patients suffering from high blood pressure can connect with others suffering from the same problem and share their experiences, which can positively impact patients’ lives and their adherence to the prescribed medication.

-The medical innovation in mobile apps can have a significant impact on facing current healthcare challenges.
-While many of the patients have access to smartphones, they can use medical applications to monitor, diagnose, and treat different diseases.
-Also, these apps can help them to achieve behaviour change and socialise with other patients who suffer the same medical problems.
-From the healthcare system, mobile apps can provide relief for many of the issues such as the long waiting list, offer health services to patients regardless their location, and have access to patients vital data without the need to keep them under hospital monitor.
+Medical innovation in mobile apps can have a significant impact on facing current healthcare challenges.
+While many patients can access smartphones, they can use medical applications to monitor, diagnose, and treat different diseases.
+Also, these apps can help them to achieve behaviour change and socialise with other patients who suffer from the same medical problems.
+From the healthcare system, mobile apps can relieve many of the issues, such as the long waiting list, offer health services to patients regardless of their location, and have access to patients’ vital data without the need to keep them under hospital monitor.

-While there are risks related to the security of information, the technology is evolving to manage big data and using biometric data to access to medical information such as facial recognition and fingerprints.
-Although we see an increasing number of medical apps development, there are various levels of application of these apps based on different healthcare systems which need to expand to achieve benefits patients as well as the healthcare systems.
+While there are risks related to information security, technology is evolving to manage big data and use biometric data to access medical information such as facial recognition and fingerprints.
+Although we see an increasing number of medical apps development, there are various levels of application of these apps based on different healthcare systems, which need to expand to achieve benefits for patients and the healthcare systems.